bclindner/dotfiles/README.md

 these dotfiles can all be installed using `make`. files are *symlinked*, meaning the repo still needs to exist for the dotfiles to work. no symlinking commands are forced - commands will fail if dotfiles exist.

-to install some basic configs (tmux, vim, fonts, xfce4-terminal, zsh, and xresources), you can just type `make`. you can install other dotfiles individually:
+to install some basic configs (tmux, vim, fonts, xfce4-terminal, zsh, and xresources), you can just type `make`. to update some rudimentary configs, use `make update-desktop` or `make update-laptop`. (*this is destructive* - be careful). you can also install dotfiles individually:

 * `make xresources`: installs the `.Xresources` file containing my color pallette, including color scheme info for newer `rofi` versions.
 * `make tmux`: installs `tmux` config.